FDSN/miniSEED3-TechnicalEvaluation/README.md

 1. confirm that each requirement is technically feasible and
 1. discuss technical approaches for each requirement, voting to identify the consensus for preference of approach.

 **Multiple possible technical solutions for some requirements are expected.
 The outcome of this stage will be a clear yes/no for acccepting each requirement as technically feasible and identification of a consensus approach for each.
-Combinging the results of this stage to form full implmentation specification proposals for step 3 may be done by any interested parties.**
+Combining the results of this stage to form full implementation specification proposals for step 3 may be done by any interested parties.**

 References to discussions and so far produced documents: